Gothic architecture: Civic architecture

 In the 15th century, following the late Gothic period or flamboyant style, elements of Gothic decoration began to appear in the town halls of northern France, Flanders and the Netherlands.
 The Rouen Courthouse in Normandy is representative of Flamboyant Gothic in France.
 The Hôtel de Ville of Compiègne has an imposing Gothic bell tower, featuring a spire surrounded by smaller towers, and its windows are decorated with ornate accolades or ornamental arches.
 Similarly flamboyant town halls were found in Arras, Douai, and Saint-Quentin, Aisne, and in modern Belgium, in Brussels, Ghent, Bruges, Audenarde, Mons and Leuven.

 Gothic civil architecture in Spain includes the Silk Exchange in Valencia, Spain (1482–1548), a major marketplace, which has a main hall with twisting columns beneath its vaulted ceiling.

 Hildesheim Town Hall, Germany (13/14th c.)

 Gdańsk Town Hall, Poland (15th c.)

-Bell tower of the Hotel de Ville of Douai, France (14th c.)